Michael-Stokoe/statamic-ip-whitelist/README.md

 - Always add your current IP before enabling the whitelist
 - Test access from different locations before deploying
-- Keep a backup method to access your server if locked out
 - Consider using CIDR notation for office networks

 ## File Storage Location